DevNation-Community/Computer-Science-Degree/README.md

 # Computer Science Degree

+This is a list of free courses from reputable platforms and universities that satisfy the same requirements as an undergraduate Computer Science Degree (General Education not included)
+These are only resources to study from and cannot get you an actual Computer Science Degree.
+It only provides knowledge that is taugth to a Computer Science Students.

+---

 ## Computer Science Basics
 Courses | School | Duration | Effort | Prerequisites | Certificaiton
 :-- | :--: | :--: | :--: | :--: | :--: